sky-shift/skyshift/docs/source/cli/endpoints.rst

 .. note:: Deletion of endpoints is irreversible.
 Ensure that the endpoints are no longer required for network communication before proceeding with deletion.

-Understanding SkyFlow Endpoints
+Understanding SkyShift Endpoints
 --------------------------------

-Endpoints in SkyFlow are analogous to Kubernetes endpoints, acting as network conduits either into or out of services and jobs.
+Endpoints in SkyShift are analogous to Kubernetes endpoints, acting as network conduits either into or out of services and jobs.
 They play a vital role in:

-- **Facilitating External Access**: Exposed endpoints allow services within SkyFlow to be accessible from outside the cluster, enabling integration with external systems or users.
+- **Facilitating External Access**: Exposed endpoints allow services within SkyShift to be accessible from outside the cluster, enabling integration with external systems or users.
-- **Enabling Internal Connectivity**: Endpoints can also be configured to allow services within SkyFlow to reach out to external resources, supporting a wide range of communication patterns and use cases.
+- **Enabling Internal Connectivity**: Endpoints can also be configured to allow services within SkyShift to reach out to external resources, supporting a wide range of communication patterns and use cases.